jfalcou/spy/doc/os.rst

 **Template parameters**

-``TargetOS`` - the os identification to check.
+  - ``TargetOS``: the os identification to check.
 This value must be an enumerator listed by :ref:`os-systems`

 **Helper alias template**